PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-beta-release.md

 The changes made in the new product page are not only about merchants.
 Thanks to the complete rework of the page, developers have [new and powerful means to customize it](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).

-The new product page is now enabled by default for new shops, but can be disabled using the dedicated toggle in the “Experimental features” section.
+The new product page is now enabled by default for new shops, but can be disabled using the dedicated toggle in the "Experimental features" section.
 Whether it is kept on by default for the final release depends on your feedback!

 An article showing the full overview of the product page is coming soon to the build blog.
 For now, I recommend you [watch the demo from our last Live Update](https://youtu.be/XguCHCNlthA?t=2725).
 {{< youtube id="XguCHCNlthA?start=2728" >}}